 Excelsior College offers virtual student chapters of the Association of Computing Machinery (ACM), Institute of Electrical and Electronic Engineers (IEEE), and the American Nuclear Society (ANS).
 Memberships are open to currently enrolled Excelsior College students.

-Visit www.excelsior.edu for more information.
+Visit www.excelsior.edu or more information about these chapters.